-In this step, the data previously gathered is used to train the ML models.
+In this step, the data previously gathered is used to train the Machine Learning models.
 There is a wide variety of models that can be used in price optimization.
-Historically, Generalized Linear Models (GLMs) have been used (in particular, logistic regression.
+Historically, Generalized Linear Models (GLMs) have been used (in particular, logistic regression).
 However, for a few years, more complex and powerful methods have been developed.
 For instance, depending on the volume of data available, it could be possible to use Deep Learning methods or even reinforcement learning techniques.

 4. Execute and adjust prices